rviannaoliveira/rviannaoliveira/README.md

 [Library DeeplikRouter](https://github.com/rviannaoliveira/Deeplink)([Paper about](https://medium.com/@rodrigo.vianna.oliveira/roteamento-de-deeplink-com-deeplinkrouter-no-android-o-mago-implac%C3%A1vel-3f5d3ee22ed1))

-There are others articles that I wrote about challenges/solution/experiencies
+There are others articles that I wrote about challenges/solution/experiencies, Take a look at them!

 #### Outside the tech world